signalfx/integrations/collectd-haproxy/README.md

   - Connection Errors - The rate of connection errors includes both failed backend requests and general backend errors.
 Correlate with response errors and response codes to track down an issue.
   - Denied Responses - The rate of denied responses by the backend.
 Most denied responses will come from an ACL and can be correlated with 5xx responses.

 ### METRICS
 #### Enhanced Metrics

-For documentation of the all metrics and dimensions emitted by this plugin, [click here](././docs).
+For documentation of the metrics and dimensions emitted by this plugin, [click here](./docs).For documentation of the metrics and dimensions emitted by this plugin, [click here](./docs).
 Non-default metrics can be enabled in the plugin configuration file, by setting EnhancedMetrics to "True".
 Any metric can be excluded from being sent by adding ExcludeMetric "metric_name" in the plugin configuration file.
-Metric names are found in the [docs](././docs).
+Metric names are found in the [docs](./docs).

 ### LICENSE